Conservation of Art and Cultural Heritage and Conservation Science and Imaging (M.A./M.S.)

 Course distribution: Hands-on courses in both two-dimensional and three-dimensional arts and crafts, such as drawing, painting, sculpting, printmaking, bookbinding, jewelry and metalwork, textiles, ceramics, calligraphy, woodworking, glass blowing, papermaking, etc.

-Currently, non-credit formal studio art courses taught at museums and community centers can be counted toward this requirement at the rate of approximately 25 hours of studio time for one semester credit.
+Currently, non-credit studio art courses taught at museums and community centers can be counted toward this requirement at the rate of approximately 25 hours of studio time for one semester credit.
 Please submit documentation including institution name, course description, and course duration; no grade submission is required.

-Please submit 7-10 artworks and/or crafts with a cover sheet detailing the following information for each work:
+Include a cover sheet detailing the following information for each work:

 3a.)
 Title (if any), media and support (include all materials and techniques employed), year created